-d.
+e.
 Key management personnel

-The key management personnel of the Academy Trust comprise the Trustees (who do not receive remuneration for their role as Trustees) and the Senior Management Team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £368,021 (2018: £354,818).
+The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the Academy Trust was £406,593 (2019 £368,021).
+This amount is higher than normal partly due to increased teachers' pension contributions and also due to restructure of SLT and will be at a reduced level for future years.